dapr/proposals/20251028-BRS-workflow-versioning.md

 do not exist beyond two states.

 ##### Example
-The following demonstrates what a workflow supplemented with a patch might look like in a C# application:
+The following demonstrates what a workflow supplemented with a patch might look like in different SDKs:

 ```csharp
 internal sealed SampleWorkflow : Workflow<string, object?>